jsanchezjhb/billing-disputes/README.md

 ## What it does

-1. Takes a Stripe dispute ID as input
+1. Enter a Stripe dispute ID in the UI
-2. Fetches the dispute from the Stripe API (server-side — no CORS issues)
+2. Looks up the dispute from `prod_redshift_replica.stripe.i_charge_dispute`
-3. Resolves the charge → invoice → customer email → internal Homebase account
+3. Resolves the customer email to an internal Homebase account
-4. Queries the Homebase database for location status, activity logs, and plan history
+4. Queries location status, activity logs, and plan history from the DB
 5. Generates 5 labeled PDFs ready to upload directly to Stripe's evidence form

+No Stripe API calls.
+No secret keys.
+Everything comes from the database.

 ## Output PDFs